ampache/ampache.org-api/docs/api-changelog.md

 * ALL
   * handshake: auth failure with header token
   * playlist_generate: Don't error when optional `mode` and `format` are not set
+  * advanced_search: runtime error on empty data type
 * API4
   * Fix lots of Runtime Error's on missing optional data
 * API5
   * Fix lots of Runtime Error's on missing optional data
-  * bookemark_edit: missing user id in data array
   * genre_artists, genre_albums, genre_songs: Parameter `filter` runtime errors
+  * bookmark_edit
+    * Missing user id in data array
+    * Not able to edit all bookmarks
 * API6
   * Fix lots of Runtime Error's on missing optional data
   * catalog_folder didn't get the group of items correctly
-  * bookemark_edit: missing user id in data array
   * genre_artists, genre_albums, genre_songs: Parameter `filter` runtime errors
+  * bookmark_edit
+    * Missing user id in data array
+    * Not able to edit all bookmarks

 ## API 6.0.3